An amazing product needs amazing customer support! But how to respond to app store reviews?

-On some platforms like eBay and the Google Play Store, this lack of customer support is pretty obvious because you don’t see any responses to customer feedback.
-Sadly, not every app publisher is aware of the huge benefits of responding to app reviews has for their app.
+On some platforms, this lack of customer support is pretty obvious because you don’t see any responses to customer feedback.
+Sadly, not every app publisher is aware of the huge benefits of responding to app reviews for their app.

 However, other platforms don’t even allow businesses to respond to reviews, so it is really hard to gauge how well the product is supported.

 Apple App Store and the Google Play Store both feature places for reviews and ratings.

 No matter how good a product may be, issues still arise.
 When they do, it is not uncommon to be confronted with a sudden spike in negative reviews.
 Instagram accidentally changed their like feature at one point and the results were huge outrage in the reviews section of the app. (link post about this)

 Responding to these reviews allows users to feel like their problems are being heard.
 It feels good as an app user to feel like you have meaning and value.
 Even if the problem will not be addressed immediately, it is good to know that someone is working on a solution.

 So in this post, we will show you how it works and the best ways to take advantage of this feature to grow your brand and create loyal fans.

 Where and How to Respond to App Store Reviews?